lucjaulmes/resilient_cg/README.md

 - extrae
 - papi

+See [BSC’s OmpSs Download page](https://pm.bsc.es/ompss-downloads) if you are unsure how to get the programming model’s software.

 Adjust variables if they don't comply to the following defaults:
 ```Makefile
 CC  = gcc-4.9                            # C11 compiler